virtualizebrief/lilymoms/readme.md

 # Lily Moms Redeemer ⛪

+!!!danger Site under construction
+We are building this site out as an alternative to our facebook page.
+As of now for up to date information please visit facebook and for those without facebook we hope to have this site completed soon. -Contruction Team
+!!!

 Christian ministry that meets at Redeemer Church of Evans which supports and builds community among mothers of children from conception through kindergarten.

 !!!success